MichaelCade/90DaysOfDevOps/Days/day07.md

 What are some of the characteristics of Go that make it great for DevOps?

 ## Build and Deployment of Go Programs
 An advantage of using a language like Python that is interpreted in a DevOps role is that you don’t need to compile a python program before running it.
-Especially for smaller automation tasks, you don’t want to be slowed down by a build process that requires compilation even though, even though Go is a compiled programming language, **Go compiles directly into machine code**.
+Especially for smaller automation tasks, you don’t want to be slowed down by a build process that requires compilation even though, Go is a compiled programming language, **Go compiles directly into machine code**.
 Go is known also for fast compilation times.

 ## Go vs Python for DevOps